SMTG-Bham/easyunfold/docs/examples/example_mgo.md

 Increasing the value of `--intensity-tol` will filter away bands with very small spectral weights.
 On the other hand, increasing `--extrema-detect-tol` will increase the energy window with respect to the VBM or CBM to assign extrema points.
-One can also inspect if the detected bands makes sense by using the `--plot` option.
+One can also inspect if the detected bands makes sense by using the `--plot` or `--plot-fit` options, in which case it can be useful to increase `--npoints` to extend the plotted range.
 A Jupyter Notebook example can be found [here](../../examples/MgO/effective-mass.ipynb).

 ```{figure} ../../examples/MgO/unfold-effective-mass.png